 No-poo, LOC method, pre-poo… you've heard a lot of different methods for cleansing natural hair, and we're pretty sure you're well-versed on your labels, specifically in regards to nixing sulfates, parabens, and artificial fragrance.
 But how often do you consider the pH of your haircare products?
-Believe it or not, the acidity level of your go-to poos and conditioners largely affect the state of your strands and scalp.
-So to get some guidance, I tapped two hair gurus that have been in the hair game for decades: Miko Branch, who is a pioneer of the natural hair care movement (and former hairstylist) thanks to the 2004 launch of Miss Jessie's, and Sadi Evans, who is a L'Oréal Professional Artist and Educator.
+Believe it or not, the acidity level of your go-to poos and conditioners largely affects the state of your strands and scalp.
+So to get some guidance, we tapped a few hair gurus.

 Meet the Expert

 - Miko Branch is a pioneer of the natural hair care movement.
 She and her sister Titi revolutionized the hair care market by being the first to develop Miss Jessie's original hair products.

 - Sadi Evans has been a hairdresser for almost a decade.
 She is currently a L'Orèal Professional Artist and Educator at Paul Milina Salon in San Francisco.

 - Takisha Sturdivant-Drew is a celebrity hairstylist and a Matrix Brand Ambassador.

 Ahead, check out the benefits of using pH-balanced shampoos on natural hair.